How to Earn College Credits in High School

 Advanced Placement (AP)

-Advanced Placement tests cost $91 a pop and can earn you between three and eight college credits a piece.
+Advanced Placement tests cost $96 a pop and can earn you between three and eight college credits a piece.
 The math on this trade-off is nothing short of astonishing.
-The average private college costs over $31,000 per year in tuition.
-That’s for 30 credits which translates to over $1,000 per credit.
-In this example, passing just one AP test can save you between 3-8 thousand bucks.
-You would be hard-pressed to get that kind of return on a $91 investment if Gordon Gekko or heck, even Nostradamus, was your financial advisor.
+In 2020-21, the average private college costs nearly $37,000 per year in tuition alone.
+That’s for 30 credits which translates to over $1,200 per credit.
+In this example, passing just one AP test can save you between $3,600-$10,000 thousand bucks.
+Even if Gordon Gekko was your financial advisor, you would be hard-pressed to get that kind of return on a $96 investment

-Most schools accept AP credits with open arms although the minimal level of performance varies.
-Boston University, like many selective institutions only accepts scores of 4s and 5s on the AP exam and, in some cases, a distinction made between the two.
+Most schools accept AP credits with open arms, although the minimum level of performance varies.
+Boston University, like many selective institutions, only accepts scores of 4’s and 5’s on the AP exam.
+In some cases, at BU, a distinction is made between the two.
 In evaluating AP Biology scores, BU will award 8 credits for a 5 on the AP exam and 4 credits for those who scored a 4.
-Yet many colleges, even selective ones, award credits for a 3 on an AP exam in all or at least some subjects.
-The University of Chicago will award some level of credit for a 3 in foreign language or physics.
-The University of Wisconsin-Madison will grant three credits for each score of 3 on an AP exam and will typically offer even more credits for scores of 4 or 5.
-Syracuse University accepts 3s on some tests and requires 4s on others.
+At the University of Chicago, incoming students can substitute APs for credits.
+However, they need to score a 5 in most areas (with the exception of foreign language where a 3 will actually suffice).
+Alternately, the University of Wisconsin-Madison will actually grant three credits for each score of 3 on an AP exam in many areas.

 In sum, whether you are eyeing a less-selective or super-prestigious college, it pays to take as many AP courses as you can handle without driving yourself nuts.
 Not only will the rigorous course load look good from an admissions standpoint, but the financial rewards can be immense.